richelbilderbeek/cpp/content/CppTest.md

     technique devised in the late 1990s, \[...\]'
 7. Gottschling, Peter.
 Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
 Addison-Wesley Professional, 2015.
     Chapter 1.6: 'Test as many properties as you can'
+8. Henney, Kevlin.
+97 things every programmer should know: collective wisdom from the experts. " O'Reilly Media, Inc.", 2010.
+    Rajith Attapattu.
+Chapter 'Test while you sleep (and over weekends)'